Ishtiaqe/supershop/SETUP.md

-# 🚀 ShopSys Setup & Deployment Guide
+# 🚀 SuperShop Setup & Deployment Guide

-Complete guide to set up and deploy the ShopSys multi-tenant shop management system.
+Complete guide to set up and deploy the SuperShop multi-tenant shop management system.

 ## Table of Contents